tiennguyenn/tiennguyen.github.io/_projects/hungrygowhere.md

 ## Responsibilities:

   * Core Development:
-    * Utilized PHP 5.7 and Symfony 4 to create a robust and intuitive restaurant booking system, enabling seamless reservations and enhanced customer experience.
+    * Utilized PHP 5.7 and Symfony 4 to create a robust restaurant booking system, enabling seamless reservations and enhanced customer experience.
     * Integrated seamlessly with MySQL for efficient data management of bookings, customer information, and restaurant availability.

   * Deployment Across Multiple Environments: